roselandroche/roselandroche/README.md

 - Looking for my first professional position in tech.

+- Committed to consistently contributing to GitHub with personal projects.

 ### 🌱 My goals include:

 - Learning more about Docker, Testing, and GraphQL.